 The CDC study also found that women were at higher risk of long-term opioid use, as well as those who had been diagnosed earlier with pain or were publicly insured or self-insured.

 Lower and shorter opioid doses

-According to the CDC, three days or less of prescription opioids are often “sufficient” for acute pain like an ankle sprain, with seven days “rarely” needed.
+, three days or less of prescription opioids are often “sufficient” for acute pain like an ankle sprain, with seven days “rarely” needed.

 Some states have passed laws limiting how many opioid pills doctors can prescribe at a time to reduce the risk of prescription opioid abuse or people passing on their pills to others, which is known as “diversion.”

 New Jersey has a five-day limit for first-time prescription opioid users, with exemptions for cancer, palliative, and hospice care patients.

 The new studies are in line with this trend toward lower opioid dose and duration, and doctors relying more on prescription refills to treat ongoing pain.

 “[Our results] really support the notion that we should be aiming low and short,” said Deyo, “and realize that anything beyond that is associated with the risk of long-term use.”

 Deyo and colleagues wrote that initial prescriptions that fit these criteria might be “10 milligram hydrocodone tablets prescribed four times daily for three or fewer days” — so no more than 12 pills.